 ||Navy Region Northwest

-Retreats in September and in October focus on personal and public leadership skills.
+Opening Retreat in September and a Leadership Development Day in October focus on personal and public leadership skills.
 Individual leadership styles are analyzed, as well as group process skills of consensus building and conflict resolution.
 These structured retreats link substantive community issues with more abstract concepts of leadership.

 Challenge Days occur once a month.
 Each day examines a key community issue such as governance, economics, education, healthy communities, state government, public safety, arts & recreation, and environment & planning.
 Presenters with differing perspectives and leadership involvement in the community appear each month.